Criticism of Google: U.S. antitrust issues

-In June 2015, Google reached an advertising agreement with Yahoo!, which would have allowed Yahoo! to feature Google advertisements on its web pages.
-The alliance between the two companies was never completely realized because of antitrust concerns by the U.S. Department of Justice.
-As a result, Google pulled out of the deal in November 2018.

-In testimony before a U.S. Senate antitrust panel in September 2011, Eric Schmidt, Google's chairman, said that "the Internet is the ultimate level playing field" where users were "one click away" from competitors.
+In testimony before a U.S. Senate antitrust panel in September 2011, Google's chairman Eric Schmidt said that "the Internet is the ultimate level playing field" where users were "one click away" from competitors.
 Nonetheless, Senator Kohl asked Schmidt if Google's market share constituted a monopoly – a special power dominant – for his company.
 Schmidt acknowledged that Google's market share was akin to a monopoly, but noted the complexity of the law.
 During the hearing, Mike Lee, Republican of Utah, accused Google of cooking its search results to favor its own services.
 Schmidt replied, "Senator, I can assure we haven't cooked anything."
 In testimony before the same Senate panel, Jeffrey Katz and Jeremy Stoppelman, the chief executives from Google's competitors Nextag and Yelp, said that Google tilts search results in its own favor, limiting choice and stifling competition.

 In October 2012, it was reported that the U.S. Federal Trade Commission staff were preparing a recommendation that the government sue Google on antitrust grounds.
 The areas of concern include accusations of manipulating the search results to favor Google services such as Google Shopping for buying goods and Google Places for advertising local restaurants and businesses; whether Google's automated advertising marketplace, AdWords, discriminates against advertisers from competing online commerce services like comparison shopping sites and consumer review Web sites; whether Google's contracts with smartphone makers and carriers prevent them from removing or modifying Google products, such as its Android operating system or Google Search; and Google's use of its smartphone patents.
 A likely outcome of the antitrust investigations is a negotiated settlement where Google would agree not to discriminate in favor of its products over smaller competitors.
 Federal Trade Commission ended its investigation during a period which the co-founder of Google, Larry Page, had met with individuals at the White House and the Federal Trade Commission, leading to voluntary changes by Google; since January 2009 to March 2015 employees of Google have met with officials in the White House about 230 times according to The Wall Street Journal.

-In early 2023, Google was sued by the federal government and several states for its alleged monopoly over digital advertising technology.
-The complaint alleged that the company had engaged in "anticompetitive and exclusionary conduct" over the previous 15 years.